MicrosoftDocs/globalization/globalization/localizability/images-and-icons.md

 Software has been banned in some countries and regions simply because a map showed that a disputed piece of land belonged to another country/region.
 Maps are very graphic and obvious statements about a government's sovereignty, so a user associated with the disputed piece of land would know very quickly if the maps are accurate or not.
 In addition to maps, flags can be a very sensitive piece of content.
-For example, a flag in a user interface that represented an unrecognized country was very upsetting to a nearby government, causing that government to ban a product on the basis of the unrecognized national/regional flag.
+For example, a flag in a user interface that represented an unrecognized country was very upsetting to a nearby government, causing that government to ban a product on the basis of the unrecognized flag.
 Both of the incidents just mentioned emphasize one of the most misused group of graphics: political symbols, maps, and flags.
 Most unknowing developers use flags as a graphical way to display a particular language, country, or region, but that is not what a flag represents.
 Flags are nationalistic; they represent ideals, boundaries, and political beliefs, but they do not represent a language.
 For instance, which flag do you use to represent the English language-the American flag, the British flag, the Canadian flag, or the Australian flag?
 All of these countries speak English.
 In the process of selecting the most appropriate flag, you will inevitably offend someone because you left them out.
-The best practice with all flags, national/regional symbols, maps, and so forth is to avoid them as much as possible.
+The best practice with all flags, national or regional symbols, maps, and so forth is to avoid them as much as possible.